World-Class AuD Education

 Audiologists are healthcare professionals who are trained to identify and evaluate hearing loss and balance disorders, provide intervention through the selection and personalization of hearing devices, communication strategies, and assist patients with the day-to-day management of hearing loss.

 There is no minimum GPA or GRE score required for admission.
 Transcripts are reviewed thoroughly for evidence of success in math and sciences courses.
 Students from undergraduate degrees in science and math often have lower GPAs but are excellent candidates for the AuD program.
-Generally, students who successfully complete the AuD program typically have a GPA >3.0 as well as verbal and quantitative scores on the GRE in the 50th percentile or higher.
+Students who successfully complete the AuD program typically have a GPA >3.0 as well as verbal and quantitative scores on the GRE in the 50th percentile or higher.

 No. Although AuD programs are typically designed for students who have completed a bachelor’s degree in Communication Disorders or in Speech and Hearing Science, students with degrees in other areas are also encouraged to apply.
 Those students are eligible for admission after completing a series of prerequisite courses.
 If you have questions about your eligibility, you may contact the Program Director to request a review of your transcripts and identify any courses you will be required to complete.
 Note that completing the prerequisite courses is not a guarantee of admission.